 Congratulations!
 PostgreSQL lovers are on the new level of efficiency and effectiveness.
-All queries mentioned above are very fast (single table scan).
-This became possible due to window functions.
+All queries mentioned above are very fast (single table scan) and this become possible due to window functions.
 However, in version 8.4 some features can't be found.
-Here I speak not about what SQL 2008 features are not implemented.
-But about what I'd like to use.
-So I need a filter based on values of window functions.
-As we have a clause for aggregates: WHERE -> GROUP BY -> HAVING, it's good to have something like WHERE -> window calculations -> WINDOW_HAVING.
-As far as window can be easily materialized in memory (by removing first and adding next row) it can be very useful to treat window as sub-query and allow all operations that allowed to real sub-queries.
+As for me I'd like to have a filter based on value of window functions.
+There is a clause for aggregates: WHERE -> GROUP BY -> HAVING.
+So it's good to have something like WHERE -> window calculations -> WINDOW\HAVING.
+And as far as window can be easily materialized in memory (by removing first and adding next row) there can be very useful to treat window as sub-query and allow all operations that allowed to real sub-queries.